WARNING: unbalanced footnote start tag short code found.

 Healthy spiritual teachings, such as Buddhism and Christianity, do not despise the health of the body, but show it in the right light.
 This earthly body is in fact nothing but dust.
 And yet, because it becomes an apartment for the uncreated Spirit, it gains great value and is also embraced by care and love.
 In Buddhism, at the beginning of teaching, people often pay attention to how miserable and impermanent it is to live in the world, and at the same time talk about the extraordinary value of this life – about a precious human body in which you can hear a word so easily.

-The Christian priests say at funerals: "You have risen from dust and dust to dust" words referring to the Book of Genesis, where God tells Adam (Genesis 3:19): "You are dust and dust," later used in the rite of the Roman Church. the Catholic Church, the Orthodox Church … Continue reading; they also repeat the words of the Kohelet: "Vanity of vanities, all vanity" (Book of Kohelet 1,2.
+The Christian priests say at funerals: "You have risen from dust and dust to dust" ((words referring to the Book of Genesis, where God tells Adam (Genesis 3:19): "You are dust and dust," later used in the rite of the Roman Church. the Catholic Church, the Orthodox Church and the Greek Catholic Churches.)); they also repeat the words of the Kohelet: "Vanity of vanities, all vanity" (Book of Kohelet 1,2.

 )), but also worship this body as a home for the Holy Spirit.
 That is why they take care of the sick, hungry, suffering and visit graves in which dead bodies lie and where the memory of living spirits comes alive.
 On the one hand they bring prayers to heaven, to God, through the intercession of saints and pray for souls suffering in purgatory, and on the other they do not omit life on earth, they care for family, offspring and shaping a healthy society.